Social Icons

 Directed by David Yates

-Fantastic Beasts: The Crimes of Grindelwald, is full of noise, many plot twists and suspense as high as it can be.
-With all that, the film is boring and less interesting than the worse movie you can think of in the Harry Potter/Fantastic Beast Wizardry World franchise.
+Fantastic Beasts: The Crimes of Grindelwald is full of noise, plot twists, and suspense, but despite all that, the film is boring and less interesting than even the weakest movie in the Harry Potter or Fantastic Beasts franchise.

-The plot continues where the first movie stopped, just some three months later.
-With Newt trying to get his international travel rights back.
-The rights were revoked because of what he did in the first film in New York.
+The plot picks up three months after the first movie ends, with Newt trying to get his international travel rights reinstated.
+His rights were revoked because of what happened in New York during the first film.

-Newt was giving a condition to getting his pass back, he should assist them (The Ministry) to find Credence Barebone.
-The man believed to be the only living Pure Blood wizard, and Grindelward wants him as a joker to kill Albus Dumbledore.
+Newt is given a condition to get his travel pass back: he must help the Ministry of Magic find Credence Barebone, the man believed to be the only living pure-blood wizard.
+Grindelwald wants Credence as a pawn to kill Albus Dumbledore.

-This search took us through some dark pasts for many of the characters.
-We get to see Dumbledore and Grindelwald have a relationship.
-We get to see why Newt is so set apart from the others and we get to know more about Credence.
+This search takes us through some dark backstories for many characters.
+We learn about Dumbledore and Grindelwald’s past relationship, why Newt is so different from others, and more about Credence’s origins.

 Replicas (2018)